 The reason for this is that what you do for every layer is non-destructive.

-Non-destructive editing may be fresh or frustrate.
+Non-destructive editing may be fresh or frustrating.

-Of, eg, if you zoom in and delete flaws, save and close the file, then open it again later, you don’t “burn it” into the picture itself.
+Of, eg, if you zoom in and delete flaws, save and close the file, and then open it again later, you don’t “burn it” into the picture itself.

 You could be unfinished!

 The recollection of the work has been done for each sheet.
 Unfortunately, you risk all maintenance device adjustments by “unplugging” such corrections with the Maintenance tool.